sgichuki/Afrobeats/README.md

 No surprises here, afrobeats draws alot from dancehall music i.e. in terms of the beats.
 So no wonder one of the most popular genres represented is dancehall.
 ![Popular songs histogram](popsonghistogram.jpg)

-## 2. Which are the most danceable songs?
+## 2. Most danceable Afrobeats songs on Spotify
 Danceability is one of the attributes of Spotify data.
 Danceability "describes how suitable a track is for dancing.
 Values range from 0.0 being least danceable and 1.0 being most danceable."

 ![Most danceable songs](danceabilityplot.jpg)